Nevada Supreme Court declines to wade into flap over certification of election results, for now

 “As petitioner argues, even when an issue becomes moot, we may still consider the issue if it constitutes ‘a matter of widespread importance capable of repetition,’” the court said.

 Aguilar and Ford had argued that it's likely the county commission would refuse to certify results from the general election in November.
-The court agreed that the issue is important but said it wasn't persuaded there would be a repeat.
+The court agreed that the issue is important but said it wasn't convinced that there would likely be a repeat.

-Aguilar and Ford did not immediately respond to requests for comment Tuesday.

 Once seen as a mundane and ministerial task, election certification has become a pressure point since the 2020 election.
 During the midterms two years later, a scenario similar to what is unfolding in Washoe County played out in New Mexico after that state’s primary, when a rural county delayed certification and relented only after the secretary of state appealed to the state’s supreme court.